For Mexican ambassador who survived Trump, Washington was last stop

 Kushner, Trump’s son-in-law, was often the conduit to the president, Bárcena said.

-“He helped to smooth out difficulties, and sometimes conveyed forcefully to us what was the position of President Trump,” she said.
+“He helped to smooth out difficulties and sometimes conveyed forcefully to us what was the position of President Trump,” she said.

-Mexico agreed to deploy its own national guard troops to stop migrants headed to the United States, and to take back tens of thousands of Central Americans seeking asylum in a broad expansion of the Remain in Mexico program, formally known as the Migrant Protection Protocols.
+Mexico agreed to deploy its own national guard troops to stop migrants headed to the United States and to take back tens of thousands of Central Americans seeking asylum in a broad expansion of the Remain in Mexico program, formally known as the Migrant Protection Protocols.

-Soon tent camps spread on the Mexican side and thousands of parents and children were stranded in dangerous border cities.
+Soon, tent camps spread on the Mexican side, and thousands of parents and children were stranded in dangerous border cities.
 Migrant rights groups denounced López Obrador’s acquiescence, and critics of the Mexican government — and Bárcena — saw a betrayal.

 “That was the most difficult moment of my career,” Bárcena said.
 “Mexico had been very clear what was our national interest.
 We were trying to protect our national interests and take measures that were less punishing and less dramatic for the populations involved.”